xiu624/xiu624.github.io/_posts/en/event/2015-03-14-003-melody-of-spring.md

     <h5>Partner</h5><p><a href=\"http://www.jiyuetian.com\" target=\"_blank\"><img style=\"border&#58; 1px solid #000\" src=\"/images/partner/jiyuetian.jpg\"></a></p>"
 ---

-Spring is coming and you will be enchanted by the classic ancient Chinese music, mixed with modern music pieces brought by Prims Studio and the Chinese music group Jiyuetian.
+Spring 2015, the audience of Munich were enchanted by the classic ancient Chinese music and modern music pieces brought by Prims Studio and the Chinese music group Jiyuetian.

-Some of the modern pieces we will perform during the show:
+Some of the modern pieces from Prims Studio:

 - A bull fights a tiger
 - Mo Li Hua (Jasmine)